 After the boulders the path levels out before reaching a deep river bed with a short steep climb to get out.

 It is important to know that the trail is in a wildlife area with a mix of Plains species such as Zebra, Eland, and Ostrich as well as Giraffe and Kudu.
 As such, the surface of the hiking trail is rough in sections where the wildlife have used the path.
 There are also numerous sections where game trails crisscross the path, at times seemingly presenting a variety of options to walk.
 I did find some of the game trails smoother than the main trail.

-Shortly after the river crossing the trail crosses over a gravel road which goes north to the educational center.
+Shortly after the river crossing, the trail crosses over a gravel road which goes north to a conservation educational center.